mmbman/Katagiri/1980-07-02-Karma-Where-Karma-Originates.md

 ... but you start to poke your head into that joy.
 Because you don’t know, but you feel something.
 So you start to poke your head into *joy*.
 That is *prīti* in Sanskrit: *joyful interest*.

-But *joyful interest* is still your six consciousness always working; that’s why you start to poke your head into joyful interest.
+But *joyful interest* is still your six consciousness always working; that’s why you start to poke your head into it.
 But [that is not happiness]; next, still you can experience *happiness*.
 Happiness means *samādhi*, being one with zazen.
 That is what is called *happiness* in Buddhism.

 So at the first stage you can experience five consciousnesses there.
 (Transcriber’s Note: elsewhere these are described as five mental factors, *cetasika*.)
 One is *vitarka*, and *vicāra*.
 And also *prīti*; *prīti* means *joyful interest*.
 And *happiness* (*sukha*), and also *samādhi*.
 [Those are the] five consciousnesses; in other words, you can experience [those] five things psychologically.
 And also, basically, at the first stage of zazen, all unwholesome things drop off.
 That’s great!
 And then finally ... nothing. *[He laughs.]* This is zazen.